interledger/web-monetization-extension/docs/testing/testplan.md

 2. Digital wallet: A Web Monetization enabled digital wallet from which payments will be made
 3. Environment & software:
    a.
 Any operating system (OS)
    b.
-A chromium-based Web browser (e.g. Chrome, Edge, Brave) or Firefox
+A Chromium-based Web browser (e.g. Chrome, Edge, Vivaldi, Brave) or Firefox

 ### Reporting Issues